ferioliste/MountainCar-RL/README.md

 ## Implemented agents
 This project implements mainly two agents: Deep Q-Network (DQN) and Dyna.

 DQN agent uses a feed-forward neural network to approximate the Q-values structure in each state.
-The agent uses an $\epsilon$-greedy policy for action selection, balancing exploration and exploitation.\
+The agent uses an $\varepsilon$-greedy policy for action selection, balancing exploration and exploitation.\
 **Features:** Replay buffer, batch learning, and an epsilon decay schedule to reduce the exploration rate over time.\
 **Tested reward structures:**\
 &emsp;1\. environment reward\